2024 Best Family, Consumer & Human Sciences Bachelor's Degree Schools in North Carolina

 Family, Consumer & Human Sciences is about average in terms of popularity for bachelor's degrees programs.
 That is, it ranks #20 out of the 38 majors across the country that we analyze each year.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

-For its 2024 ranking, College Factual looked at 5 schools in North Carolina to determine which ones were the best for family, consumer & human sciences students pursuing a bachelor's degree.
-When you put them all together, these colleges and universities awarded 608 bachelor's degrees in family, consumer & human sciences during the 2020-2021 academic year.
+College Factual reviewed 4 schools in North Carolina to determine which ones were the best for bachelor's degree seekers in the field of family, consumer & human sciences.
+Combined, these schools handed out 554 bachelor's degrees in family, consumer & human sciences to qualified students.

 Choosing a Great Family, Consumer & Human Sciences School for Your Bachelor's Degree